projectcalico/calico/about/about-networking.md

 ### DNS

-While the underlying network packet flow across a the network is determined using IP addresses, users and applications typically want to use well known names to identify network destinations that remain consistent over time, even if the underlying IP addresses change.
+While the underlying network packet flow across the network is determined using IP addresses, users and applications typically want to use well known names to identify network destinations that remain consistent over time, even if the underlying IP addresses change.
 For example, to map `google.com` to `216.58.210.46`.
 This translation from name to IP address is handled by {% include open-new-window.html text='DNS' url='https://en.wikipedia.org/wiki/Domain_Name_System'